NOAA-ORR-ERD/PyGnome/py_gnome/Installing.rst

 Installing from conda-forge
 ---------------------------

-The latest release of the PyGNOME pacakge is available on conda-forge.
+The latest release of the PyGNOME package is available on conda-forge.

 If you are set up to run conda, it should be a simple:

 conda install -c py_gnome

 Building it from source
 -----------------------

+This is required if you want to use the latest and greatest code that has not been released yet, or you want to contribute to PyGNOME itself.

 pixi
 ....